ethanflower1903/what-is-helm/README.md

 Name	Command
 See the general help for Helm	helm –help
-See help for a particular command	helm [command] –help See the installed version of Helm	helm version
+See help for a particular command	helm [command] –help See the installed version of Helm	helm version....